Nature: bitter, cold

 Indications:

-• Wind-damp: Bi syndrome with numbness and weakness in the limbs; facial paralysis, hemiplegia, numbness and weakness in the back and legs.
+• Wind-damp: Bi syndrome with numbness, spasms, and weakness in the limbs; facial paralysis, hemiplegia, numbness and weakness in the back and legs.
+More effective for these indications when processed with wine or (grain-based) liquor.

 • Wind-damp: rash, itching.